Palm Router or Full Size? [11 Differences You Should Know!]

 • Shallow cutting depth – Usually 1 inch max

-• Excellent control – Easy to maneuver
+• Excellent control – Easy to handle

 Full Size Router Overview